Kipeá language: Orthography

 Mamiani admits only two diacritics in the theoretical introduction, the circumflex and the acute, but also employs the grave throughout his grammar.
 Zwartjes notes that, although the distinction between them is unclear, there was probably none at all, since on the same page one finds both cradzó and cradzò.
 Mamiani also occasionally uses the symbol ę, but provides no information regarding this diacritic.
 Seabra points out that an occurrence of ę in a Latin sentence ("Credis Patrem omnipotentem Creatorem cęli & terræ?") allows one to conclude the symbol was used in place of æ to save space in the line; indeed, the typesetter often employed the tilde to replace the letters "n" and "m" to fit the text into columns 2.8 cm wide.

 Syllable patterns and stress

-There are three syllable patterns in Kipeá: V, CV, and C_{1}C_{2}V, with the first two being the most frequent.
-The C_{1}C_{2}V pattern is rarer, with the C_{2} position being occupied only by //ɾ//.
+There are three syllable patterns in Kipeá: V, CV, and CɾV, with the first two being the most frequent.
+The CɾV pattern is rarer.
 All consonants, except //dʒ//, occur in initial position before a vowel, and all occur in medial position before a vowel; only //p//, //b//, and //k// occur before //ɾ//.
-No consonant occurs in final position, except for "-h", which appears in the interjections "proh" and "yuh" – a usage that Azevedo considers to be an analogy with the spelling of the Portuguese interjections "ah" and "oh".
+No consonant occurs in final position, except for -h, which appears in the interjections proh and yuh – a usage that Azevedo considers to be an analogy with the spelling of the Portuguese interjections ah and oh.
 Vowels occur in initial, medial, and final positions, with some restrictions.

 Stress in Kipeá is considered to have a "purely demarcative, phonemically non-relevant" function, as it regularly falls on the final syllable of the word.
 There are however some unstressed words that are interpreted as enclitics.